47chapters/letsgo/docs/why.md

 LetsGo isn't for everybody.
 Not all apps have the shape that fits LetsGo architecture.
 The choice of technologies does not make the sense for all scenarios.
 Yet this architecture and tech stack works for the 80% of the products out there.

 Is LetsGo for you?
-The best way to find out is to [go over the tutorials](./tutorials.md).
+The best way to find out is to [go over the tutorials](./tutorials.md) or to read more about the [architecture and tech stack](./backgound/architecture-and-technology-choices.md).
 You may find that by spending an hour you saved yourself a few months of work now or a year of work later.

 Let's go!